-• There are three exams worth 100 points each for a total of 300 points.
-The exam format typically includes multiple choice, place location, short answer, and essay questions.

-• There are three assignments, and, when added together, are worth 100 points, equal to one exam.
-The assignments are individual projects.
+- There are three exams worth 100 points each for a total of 300 points.
+The exam format typically includes short answer, "fill in the blanks," Kentucky place location map questions, and essay questions. - There are three assignments, and, when added together, are worth 100 points, equal to one exam.
+The assignments are individual mini-research projects.